 Monarda fistulosa Open-pollinated.
+Perennial to Zone 3.
 Our native wildflower species of the familiar bee balm is a great addition to the perennial border in light dry alkaline soils.
 The 3–4' plants bear aromatic lavender blossoms highly attractive to pollinators.
 Leaves impart pungent aroma to teas, potpourri, meats and beans.
 Traditionally used as an aromatic stimulant to improve digestion and increase perspiration.
 Native Americans employed it internally to combat colds and flus and externally to calm skin eruptions.
-Zones 3-9. ~2,000 seeds/g.
+About 1,700 seeds/g.
 Especially attractive to pollinators.①

 About medicinal herbs: Archeological evidence dates the medicinal use of herbs back 60,000 years to the Neanderthals.
 85% of the world’s population employ herbs as medicines, and 40% of pharmaceuticals in the U.S. contain plant-derived materials.
 Fewer than 10% of higher plant species have been investigated for their medicinal components.
 Interest in traditional herbal remedies continues to grow.

 Statements about medicinal use of plants have not been evaluated by the FDA, and should not be used for the diagnosis, treatment, cure or prevention of any ailment.
 Before using or ingesting any medicinal plant, consult a healthcare practitioner familiar with botanical medicine.

 Culture: Some herbs are customarily grown from divisions because they cannot come true from seed, such as scented thymes and flavored mints.
 Some require fall sowing of fresh seed, such as sweet cicely and angelica.

 Using herbs: Drying herbs at home is not difficult.
 Whole leaves retain their flavor at least a year.
 To substitute fresh herbs for dried in cooking, use triple the dried quantity called for in a recipe.